 Getting drug-free is easy, maintaining sobriety is the real work.
 Cravings, stress, anxiety, and old acquaintances can all be potential threats in sobriety.
 Adapting to a life that doesn’t revolve around drug and alcohol abuse can be very difficult.
 Making the transition from a life of addiction into an independent life of sobriety is a major challenge.

 RAIL is a peer-operated organization that serves as a local resource of community-based recovery support for persons in recovery.
-The focus of the resources is to help individuals build recovery capital at the community level.

 Employment services and job training